UnplugCharger/tiny/Readme.md

 ## To run (with docker)

-Clone the repo and use `docker build . -t fastapi-fastai2` Then you can use `docker run -p 8888:8000 fastapi-fastai2` and go to `localhost:8888` to see the app.
+Clone the repo and use `docker build . -t waste` Then you can use `docker run -p 8888:8000 waste` and go to `localhost:8888` to see the app.

 ### Windows 10